 Reactivate Hibernation

-Hibernation is a different power-saving mode in Windows, and it’s notable for interfering with sleep mode and causing the computer not to wake up.
-Hence, we can try turning the feature on and off to see if that resolves the problem.
+Hibernation is a different power-saving mode in Windows, and it consumes more space by saving the current status of all running processes and programs.
+It’s notable for interfering with sleep mode and causing the computer not to wake up.
+Hence, you can try turning the feature off and then on again to see if that resolves the problem.
 This is how to do it:

-- If the “User Account Control” window asks you a question, choose “Yes.”
+3. If the “User Account Control” window appears, select “Yes.”

-- To turn hibernation off, type “powercfg.exe /hibernate off”, then hit “Enter.”
+4. To turn hibernation off, type “powercfg.exe /hibernate off,” then press “Enter.”

-- Turn on hibernation again by typing “powercfg.exe /hibernate on”, then hit “Enter.”
+5. Turn on hibernation again by typing “powercfg.exe /hibernate on,” then tap “Enter” again.

 While the mouse is connected, run this troubleshooter to check if that can solve the problem using the command prompt.
 This is how it works:

-” into the Start menu’s search field and run the “Command Prompt.” - Type “
+1. Type cmd into the Start menu’s search field and run the “Command Prompt.”

-Doing this should start the troubleshooter.
-Let it run its scan and repair any issues that it may detect.
+Doing this should launch the troubleshooter.
+Let it run its scan and repair any issues it may detect.

 What is the difference between sleep mode and hibernation?

-When in sleep mode, a computer is turned on but not running any software, and your computer appears to be off but is actually blank.
-Sleep mode conserves energy by switching your computer to a low-power mode, making it ideal for moments when you need a few minutes to yourself.
+When in sleep mode, a computer is turned on but not running any software, and your computer appears to be off because the screen is blank.
+Sleep mode conserves energy by switching your computer to a low-power mode, making it ideal when you need a few minutes.

-When a computer is in hibernation mode, its volatile memory (RAM) contents are copied to its hard drive (HDD).
+When a computer is in hibernation mode, its volatile memory (RAM) contents are copied to the hard disk drive (HDD) or solid-state drive (SSD).
 The operating system can be safely shut down without causing data corruption.

-Although shutdown and sleep both have power-saving features, it is still unclear which is best for your computer.
+Although shutdown and sleep modes have power-saving features, it is still unclear which is best for your computer.
 If you aren’t using your computer for longer than 20 minutes, you should put it in sleep mode.
-On the other hand, shut down the computer if you won’t use it for more than two hours.
+On the other hand, shut down the computer to save energy and the PC’s life span if you won’t use it for more than a couple of hours.

 To Wrap It All Up

-Sometimes, you may encounter some errors while trying to wake up your Windows.
+Sometimes, you may encounter some errors while waking up Windows.
 A mouse can cause a few of them.
-Situations like this can be frustrating and confusing, but this guide will help you fix most mouse-related issues.
+This situation can be frustrating and confusing, but this guide helps fix most mouse-related wakeup problems.

-You may want to consider changing the way you wake your computer, replacing the mouse, or even resetting it to its default settings if nothing else works.
+You may want to consider changing how you wake your computer, replacing the mouse, or resetting everything back to default settings if nothing else works.

 Disclaimer: Some pages on this site may include an affiliate link.
 This does not effect our editorial in any way.